Ramona

-Ramona is a 1884 American novel written by Helen Hunt Jackson.
-Set in Southern California after the Mexican–American War, it portrays the life of a mixed-race Scottish–Native American orphan girl, who suffers racial discrimination and hardship.
+Ramona is an 1884 American novel written by Helen Hunt Jackson.
+Set in Southern California after the Mexican–American War and annexation of the territory by the United States, Ramona explores the life of a mixed-race Scottish–Native American orphan girl.
 The story was inspired by the marriage of Hugo Reid and Victoria Reid.

-Originally serialized in the Christian Union on a weekly basis, the novel became immensely popular.
-It has had more than 300 printings, and been adapted five times as a film.
+Originally serialized weekly in the Christian Union, the novel became immensely popular.
+It has had more than 300 printings, and has been adapted five times as a film.
 A play adaptation has been performed annually outdoors since 1923.

 The novel's influence on the culture and image of Southern California was considerable.
-Its sentimental portrayal of Mexican colonial life contributed to establishing a unique cultural identity for the region.
-As its publication coincided with the arrival of railroad lines in the region, countless tourists visited who wanted to see the locations of the novel.
+Its sentimental portrayal of Mexican elite colonial life contributed to establishing a unique cultural identity for the region.
+As its publication coincided with the arrival of railroad lines in the region, tourists used trains to visit sites thought to be associated with the novel.

 Plot

 In Southern California, shortly after the Mexican–American War, a Scottish-Native American orphan girl, Ramona, is raised by Señora Gonzaga Moreno, the sister of Ramona's deceased foster mother.
 Ramona is referred to as illegitimate in some summaries of the novel, but chapter 3 of the novel says that Ramona's parents were married by a priest in the San Gabriel Mission.
-Señora Moreno has raised Ramona as part of the family, giving her every luxury, but only because Ramona's foster mother had requested it as her dying wish.
-Because of Ramona's mixed Native American heritage, Moreno does not love her.
-That love is reserved for her only child, Felipe Moreno, whom she adores.
-Señora Moreno identifies as Mexican of Spanish ancestry, although California has recently been taken over by the United States.
-She hates the Americans, who have cut up her huge rancho after disputing her claim to it.
+Señora Moreno has raised Ramona as part of the family, giving her every luxury.
+Ramona's foster mother had requested this as her dying wish.
+Because Ramona has partial Native American heritage, Moreno reserves her love for her only child, Felipe Moreno, whom she adores.
+Señora Moreno identifies as Mexican of pure Spanish ancestry.
+She hates Americans since the United States' annexation of California following its victory in the war.
+They have disputed her claim to her lands, and have divided her huge rancho.

 Señora Moreno delays the sheep shearing, a major event on the rancho, awaiting the arrival of a group of Native Americans from Temecula, whom she always hires for that work.
-The head of the Native American sheep shearers is Alessandro, the son of Pablo Assís, the chief of the tribe.
-Alessandro is the hero of the story—tall, wise, honest, and piously Catholic.
-Señora Moreno is also awaiting a priest, Father Salvierderra, from Santa Barbara, a saintly man who is honored by Native and Spanish alike.
-Señora Moreno awaits the priest so that the Native American workers can worship and make confession in her chapel before they go back to Temecula.
+The head of the Native American sheep shearers is Alessandro, son of Pablo Assís, chief of the tribe.
+Alessandro is portrayed as tall, wise, honest, and piously Catholic.
+Señora Moreno also awaits a priest, Father Salvierderra, from Santa Barbara.
+He will hear confessions of the workers and celebrate mass with them in her chapel after the shearing, before they return to Temecula.

 Alessandro quickly falls in love with Ramona and agrees to stay on at the Rancho.
 In time, Ramona also falls in love with Alessandro.
-Señora Moreno is outraged because, although Ramona is half-Native American, the Señora does not want her to marry a Native American.
-Ramona realizes that Señora Moreno has never loved her, and she and Alessandro elope.
+Señora Moreno opposes the marriage, as she does not want Ramona to marry a Native American.
+Realizing that Señora Moreno has never loved her, Ramona elopes with Alessandro.